scriptbuzz/mbx-getstock-aws-puppeteer/README.md

 ![Test Solution ](./assets/mbx-dynamodb-00002.png)

-Click on the relevent entry to see the fill record.
+Click on the relevent entry to see the full table record for the stock.

 ![Test Solution ](./assets/mbx-dynamodb-00001.png)